CSCI-1101-TTh12-F22/ps7/README.md

 import PySimpleGUI
 ```

 5. If you get no ouput at all, you are good to go!
 If you get `ModuleNotFoundError: No module named PySimpleGUI` or something along those lines with the word "error", check to make sure that you didn't type something incorrectly.
-You can even just copy and paste what I have above to be sure.
-If you still get an error, try typing this in the Terminal:
+You can  just copy and paste what I have above to be sure.
+If you still get an error, try copying and pasting this into the Terminal:

 ```
-/Library/Frameworks/Python.framework/Versions/3.9/bin/pip3 install PySimpleGUI
+/Library/Frameworks/Python.framework/Versions/3.10/bin/pip3 install PySimpleGUI
 ```

-7. And if that still fails, email me, come to office hours, or post on Slack.
+7. And if that still fails, come to office hours.

 ### Windows

-1. On a Windows 10 machine, go to the `Start` menu and look for `Command` or search on your computer for `Command`, and launch it.
+1. On a Windows 10 or 11 machine, go to the `Start` menu and look for `Command` or search on your computer for `Command`, and launch it.

 2. A boring plain text window will open.
 At the prompt, type: